oproth32/os-shell_project1/README.md

 - **Dependencies**: List any libraries or frameworks necessary (rust only).

 ### Compilation
-For a C/C++ example:

 ```bash
 make
 ```
-This will build the executable in ...
+This will build the executable in bin/shell
 ### Execution
 ```bash
 make run
 ```
-This will run the program ...
+This will run the program shell

 ## Development Log
 Each member records their contributions here.